 2. Western Railway Museum

 Address: 5848 Hwy 12, Suisun City, CA 94585

 The Western Railway Museum is just off State Highway 12 in Suisun City, a few minutes southeast of downtown Fairfield.
-The Western Railway Museum makes for a fun, family-friendly outing and is one of the best things to do in Fairfield.
+The Western Railway Museum makes for a fun, family-friendly outing and is one of Fairfield’s best things to do.